cshinn/patternfly-planning/user-stories/patternfly-project.md

 Use case: jspm.io repository
   As a developer using jspm
-  I want to see patterfnly published into the jspm registry to make it easier to manage the patternfly dependency in my project
+  I want to see patternfly published into the jspm registry So that it is easier to manage the patternfly dependency in my project

+Use case: Mobile patterns
+  As a mobile developer
+  I want patternfly to embrace both mobile patterns
+  So that I can use patternfly in my mobile projects

+Use case: Mobile+Desktop patterns
+  As a mobile and desktop developer
+  I want patterns that span both mobile and desktop use cases So that I can use the same pattern in both environments For example a list-detail pattern